 SparkToro

-SparkToro is not really a traffic estimation tool.
+SparkToro is not a traffic estimation platform.
 It is an audience discovery tool.

 Monitoring tools

-Monitoring is where most teams either save themselves or drown in low-grade noise.
+Monitoring is where a lot of teams either save themselves or sign up for fresh inbox noise.

 Visualping

-Visualping is the cleanest answer for page-level competitor monitoring.
+Visualping is a clean answer for page-level monitoring.

 You point it at: